 91 Could fast frequency response play a bigger role?

-The FFR, Fast Frequency Response Ancillary Service product is designed for an Energy Storage Resource provider to discharge as instructed by ERCOT for fifteen minutes and then charge for fifteen minutes, twice within the one-hour award period.
-If any ESR’s were awarded FFR, during the February Winter Event it would not have been able to charge because of the extensive amount of Generation Forced Outages and the Load Reductions eliminated any available energy for charging.
-However, due to the numerous unit trips, a fast frequency response product could have been utilized to prevent additional frequency decay except for one important asterisk.
-Fast frequency response products are designed to bolster frequency when the grid has low inertia, not provide sustained generation for a long period of time.
+The FFR, Fast Frequency Response Ancillary Service product is designed for an eligible Resource provider to discharge in response to frequency trigger of 59.85Hz and the eligible Resource must be capable of providing its FFR responsibility amount for fifteen minutes and then charge for fifteen minutes upon recall of the FFR deployment.
+ESRs not providing FFR must provide Primary Frequency Response (PFR) at all times.
+If any ESR were awarded FFR, during the February Winter Event it would not have been providing PFR and thus not discharging until the frequency trigger of 59.85Hz was hit.
+Thus, FFR would’ve been triggered on 2/15/21 during the most critical time when frequency dropped below 59.85Hz at about 01:45 and there was insufficient fast responding capacity available to arrest frequency.
+ESRs’ SOC were exhausted prior to the event on 2/15/21 with limited system benefits due to the limited energy available from ESRs.
+However, rather than such limited benefit from ESRs providing PFR, the fast injection of energy through triggered FFR would be far more beneficial in arresting frequency during the event on 2/15/21.
+Even if frequency dropped to 59.85Hz prior to 01:45 on 2/15/21, there seemed to be enough time just prior to 01:45 with frequency above 59.98Hz (this frequency limitation may need to be re-examined) for FFR Resources to fully charge.
+The extent to which FFR would’ve been able to benefit on that day depends on many factors including the amount of ESR capable of providing FFR.
+The significant frequency drop on 2/15/21 (even though relatively at a slow rate compared to the fast rate of change of frequency (RoCoF) FFR is meant to arrest) only lasted for a few minutes – triggered FFR may have been able to provide critical support during the 5 minutes when frequency was at 59.4Hz - which duration is well within the duration FFR resources are required to sustain response.
+Therefore, FFR availability on 2/15/21 would’ve provided some benefit during a critical reliability event.
+However, modifying the design of FFR to trigger on RoCoF is even more valuable to the grid from a reliability perspective.

 When FFR was approved as an AS product it was assumed the ESR’s would operate in what came to be called a Single Model.
 Current ERCOT System limitations have forced ESR’s to make offers as a generator and discharge as a separate CLR in what is referred to as the Combination Model.
 At the same time FFR was approved by the ERCOT BOD, ECRS, ERCOT Contingency Reserve Service was also approved to allow dispatched RRS products to replenish.
 ECRS must be supplied within ten minutes after being instructed to do so.
 As of the last most recent TAC meeting report, ECRS will not be implemented until six months after the EMS upgrades are completed.
-Ten-minute Non Spin can be used to fulfill the ECRS function in the meantime.
+Additional PFR-RRS can be used to fulfill the ECRS function in the meantime.
+This additional PFR-RRS (ECRS equivalent) can be released to SCED to replenish frequency deployed RRS and bring frequency back to desired levels – similar to how ECRS would be deployed.
+However, all other RRS should only be deployed by automatic frequency response and not released to SCED to ensure the grid is always protected (i.e. able to arrest frequency) from the sudden loss of the two largest units on the system.

 Fast Frequency Response (FFR)